 We also offer a special class for younger children who are not yet ready for the full camp program, but would enjoy spending the morning playing music, singing, dancing, and taking breaks for arts and crafts, nature walks etc.

 Camp starts the first day with registration, early-bird classes, a meet ’n’ greet jam, dinner, staff introductions, jamming, and dancing.
-The next three days will include assigned classes each morning with instrumental and vocal instructors, average ten students to a class — these are the classes for which you sign up in advance.
-Afternoons feature a wide array of elective classes, including instrumental workshops, vocal harmony classes, clogging, band rhythm, music theory, music history, songwriting, and more — which you can choose at the time.
-Sample elective topics are listed at the bottom of the classes page.
-Evening activities include staff and student concerts, barn dances, and lots of jamming.
-On the final evening, there will be a concert and dinner opportunity at the Station House Cafe in nearby Point Reyes Station.

-Various choices of nearby lodging are available for those who prefer more upscale accommodations.
-For details, see here.

-Now | We also offer a special class for younger children who are not yet ready for the full camp program, but would enjoy spending the morning playing music, singing, dancing, and taking breaks for arts and crafts, nature walks etc.

-Camp starts the first day with registration, early-bird classes, a meet ’n’ greet jam, dinner, staff introductions, jamming, and dancing.
-The next three days will include assigned classes each morning with instrumental and vocal instructors, average ten students to a class — these are the classes for which you sign up in advance.
+The next three days will include assigned classes each morning with instrumental and vocal instructors, average 10-12 students to a class — these are the classes for which you sign up in advance.
 Afternoons feature a wide array of elective classes, including instrumental workshops, vocal harmony classes, clogging, band rhythm, music theory, music history, songwriting, and more — which you can choose at the time.
 Sample elective topics are listed at the bottom of the classes page.
 Evening activities include staff and student concerts, barn dances, and lots of jamming.
 On the final evening, there will be a concert and dinner opportunity at the Station House Cafe in nearby Point Reyes Station.

 Various choices of nearby lodging are available for those who prefer more upscale accommodations.
 For details, see here.